Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 A non-pressurized filter basket is single-wall with only the standard mesh bottom.
 As these filter baskets don’t have a second wall, there’s nothing else to create pressure when you brew your coffee.
 Only the grind and how hard you tamp the puck influence the pressure in the basket.
 This is why it’s more important to dial in the grind correctly.

-Here’s a good video explaining pressurized and non-pressurized baskets:
+We have a video comparing pressurized and non-pressurized baskets:

 The Winner: Breville Barista Express